-Name Underlying Unexercised Options Vesting Upon Termination Deferred Stock Unit Account
+Name Number of Securities Underlying Unexercised Options Number of Shares Vesting Upon Termination Number of Units in Deferred Stock Unit Account

-Andrew H. Card Jr. 7,400 4,000 22,244
+Andrew H. Card Jr. 7,400 4,000 24,218

-Erroll B. Davis Jr. 0 4,000 28,555
+Erroll B. Davis Jr. 0 4,000 30,683

-David B. Dillon 0 4,000 905
+David B. Dillon 0 4,000 2,362

-Thomas J. Donohue 0 7,140 55,074

-Archie W. Dunham 15,800 4,000 39,876

-Judith Richards Hope 15,800 7,140 52,988
+Judith Richards Hope 7,400 7,140 55,709

-Charles C. Krulak 0 4,000 23,565
+Charles C. Krulak 0 4,000 25,571

-Michael R. McCarthy 0 4,000 34,407
+Michael R. McCarthy 0 4,000 38,165

-Michael W. McConnell 15,800 4,000 58,753
+Michael W. McConnell 7,400 4,000 63,213

-Thomas F. McLarty III 7,400 4,000 21,661
+Thomas F. McLarty III 0 4,000 23,620

-Steven R. Rogel 15,800 4,000 39,542
+Steven R. Rogel 15,800 4,000 41,937

-Jose H. Villarreal 0 4,000 15,860
+Jose H. Villarreal 0 4,000 17,679

-(b) Excess liability insurance premiums paid in 2014 for each non-management director were \$925, except for Mr. Dillon whose excess liability insurance premium was prorated for the year (\$476.38).
+- (b) Excess liability insurance premiums paid in 2015 for each non-management director were \$925.
 In addition, the Company began paying Nebraska state income taxes on behalf of nonresident directors in 2014 because of their travel to Nebraska required for Company business.
 The reimbursement covers the incremental cost of these nonresident directors' taxes and the directors do not claim any tax benefits for the reimbursement in their resident states.
-The amounts shown in the table reflect additional federal and Nebraska income taxes paid in 2015 for the applicable director's service, and stock option exercises, if any, during the director's service in 2014.
-The Company does not consider this a perquisite and does not gross-up or pay any state income taxes that the directors incur in their normal work locations.

-- (c) Directors elected to the Board prior to April 21, 2000, are eligible to participate in a contributory health care plan that we sponsor.
+The amounts shown in the table reflect additional federal and Nebraska income taxes paid in 2016 for the applicable director's service, and stock option exercises, if any, during the director's service in 2015.
+The Company does not consider this a perquisite and does not gross-up or pay any state income taxes that the directors incur in their normal work locations. - (c) Directors elected to the Board prior to April 21, 2000, are eligible to participate in a contributory health care plan that we sponsor.
 Medical and dental benefits are paid only after payment of benefits under any other group plan in which a director participates.
-The amount paid in 2014 for Mrs. Hope's participation in the health care plan was \$14,252 reduced by an annual medical premium payment of \$1,200 (deducted from her annual retainer).
-The Company terminated medical coverage for directors elected after April 21, 2000, upon adoption of the 2000 Directors Stock Plan by the shareholders on April 21, 2000. - (d) Mr. Dillon was elected to the Board on March 20, 2014. - (e) Pursuant to the 2000 Directors Stock Plan, Mr. Dillon received a grant of 2,000 restricted shares upon his election to the Board.
-The value reported reflects the grant date fair value of such shares based upon the Company's closing stock price of \$187.73 on March 20, 2014.
-Such shares were adjusted as a result of the Company's two-for-one stock split on June 6, 2014. - (f) Mr. Donohue and Mr. Dunham retired from the Board on May 15, 2014.
+The amount paid in 2015 for Mrs. Hope's participation in the health care plan was \$14,252 reduced by an annual medical premium payment of \$1,200 (deducted from her annual retainer).
+The Company terminated medical coverage for directors elected after April 21, 2000, upon adoption of the 2000 Directors Stock Plan by the shareholders on April 21, 2000.
+In addition, Ms. Hope participates in a director pension plan, which the Board terminated as to future participants in 1996.
+Under the plan, each non-management director elected to the Board prior to January 1996 receives an annual pension benefit of \$36,000 upon retirement from the Board with at least five years of service and on or after attainment of age 65.
+Ms. Hope is the only director eligible to receive pension benefits under this plan.

+(d) Ms. Hope is not standing for re-election to the Board at the 2016 Annual Meeting due to her upcoming retirement from the Board on May 12, 2016.

-PROPOSAL NUMBER 2 Ratification of Appointment of Deloitte & Touche LLP as Independent Registered Public Accounting Firm for the Year Ending December 31, 2015
+PROPOSAL NUMBER 2

+Ratification of Appointment of Deloitte & Touche LLP

+as Independent Registered Public Accounting Firm for the Year Ending December 31, 2016

-The Audit Committee has appointed Deloitte & Touche LLP as the independent registered public accounting firm to audit the books and accounts of the Company and its consolidated subsidiaries for the year 2015 and submits this selection for ratification by a vote of shareholders as a matter of good corporate governance.
+The Audit Committee has appointed Deloitte & Touche LLP as the independent registered public accounting firm to audit the books and accounts of the Company and its consolidated subsidiaries for the year 2016 and submits this selection for ratification by a vote of shareholders as a matter of good corporate governance.
 In the event that the Audit Committee's selection of Deloitte & Touche LLP does not receive an affirmative vote of a majority of the votes cast, the Audit Committee will review its future selection of an independent registered public accounting firm.